mustafasoylu/soylu-site/src/blog/vuepress.md

 # install default vuepress library
 npm i

-# install extra libraries we use in this project
+# install libraries and plugins we use in this project
 npm i vuepress-plugin-social-share vue-feather-icons @vuepress/plugin-back-to-top @vuepress/plugin-medium-zoom

 # run development server in local